emergency22/Firefighter-Cheatsheet/resources/design-document.md

 # 5. Proposed Architecture Overview

-_Describe broadly how you are proposing to solve for the requirements you described in Section 2.
-This may include class diagram(s) showing what components you are planning to build.
-You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements._

 _The design will include a front end created with HTML, CSS, and Javascript and a backend written in Java.
 The frontend will make various API requests which will be routed through lambdas and activities, where tables will be queried via data access objects before finally being converted into responses.
 As necessary, each API will be a separate entity with its own lambda/request/activity/dao/response framework._

 # 6. API